UniversalDependencies/UD_Chinese-GSDSimp/README.md

 # Changelog

 * 2019-11-15 v2.5
-  * Initial release in Universal Dependencies.
+  * Initial release in Universal Dependencies, converted from UD_Chinese-GSD.
+  * Google gave permission to drop the "NC" restriction from the license.
+    This applies to the UD annotations (not the underlying content, of which Google claims no ownership or copyright).

 <pre>